Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods: Observational Data Analysis

 \subsection{Pantheon data}

-We employ 1048 datapoints from several sub-samples (PS1, SDSS, SNLS, low-$z$, and HST) covering the redshift range $0.01<z<2.26$ as standard candles from the Pantheon collection of Type Ia Supernovae (SNIa).
-The distance modulus is the observable quantity.
+We employ 1048 datapoints from several sub-samples (PS1, SDSS, SNLS, low-$z$, and HST) covering the redshift range $0.01<z<2.26$ as standard candles from the Pantheon collection of Type Ia Supernovae (SNIa)\cite{scolnic2018complete}.
+The distance modulus is defined as\cite{chang2019constraining,zhao2019anisotropy}

-where the apparent and absolute magnitudes are indicated by $m$ and $M$, respectively.
-The nuisance parameter $\mu_0$, which is determined by the absolute calibration, absorbs the degeneracy.